 Member States shall ensure that all customers are free to purchase electricity from the supplier of their choice.
 Member States shall ensure that all customers are free to have more than one electricity supply contract at the same time, and that for this purpose customers are entitled to have more than one metering and billing point covered by the single connection point for their premises."

-- (3) Article 11 is amended as follows: - (a) the title is replaced by the following:
+(a) the title is replaced by the following:

 'Entitlement to a fixed term, fixed price and dynamic electricity price contract';